-Setting the needle so that very little of its tips are sticking out of the tube – usually enough to just break the surface of the skin with little pressure applied to the stretch.
+Setting the needle, so that very little of its tips are sticking out of the tube – usually enough to break the skin’s surface with slight pressure applied to the stretch.

 Running off the needle.

-Sticking the needle out of the tube far enough that an artist is able to see the full strike and adjust the depth of needle penetration, and be able to adjust the depth on the fly (by lifting or dropping the machine in relation to the skin’s position, parallel to the artist’s movement of the hand).
+Sticking the needle out of the tube far enough that an artist can see the full strike and adjust the depth of needle penetration and be able to change the depth on the fly (by lifting or dropping the machine about the skin’s position, parallel to the artist’s movement of the hand).

-Tattooing lines is all about giving definition to a design.
+Tattooing lines is all about defining a design.
 Hard edges lead to an easier separation between different planes or aspects of a design.
-Hard lines in tattooing are great for borders, negative space, or even skin breaks – all of which give definition to the viewers eyes.
+Hard lines in tattooing are great for borders, negative space, or even skin breaks – all of which define the viewer’s eyes.

-…And yes, lining doesn’t have to be done with just a heavy black pigment., it can also be accomplished with colored pigment as well as distilled water (which create blood lines).
+…And yes, the lining doesn’t have to be done with just a heavy black pigment..
+It can also be accomplished with colored pigment as well as distilled water (which creates bloodlines).

 Packing Color in a Tattoo

-Artists may choose to pack color in a few different ways (which are always influenced by the needle and machine settings – Yay Variables!)
+Artists may choose to pack color in a few ways (which are always influenced by the needle and machine settings – Yay, Variables!)

 Layering is the process of mixing colors in the skin to achieve a gradation effect.
-This technique is great for traditional/neo-traditional tattoo designs but is also used in things like realism.
+This technique is excellent for traditional/neo-traditional tattoo designs but is also used in realism.
 Layering involves a decreased saturation of colors being placed into the skin, one at a time, that overlap each other.
-The process of overlapping at different levels of saturation creates a smooth texture that is easy to look at.
+The process of overlapping at different saturation levels creates a smooth texture that is easy to look at.

-Be forewarned, sometimes layers do not fully blend until the tattoo has settled or fully healed.
+Be forewarned; sometimes, layers do not thoroughly blend until the tattoo has settled or fully healed.
 Sometimes the layering only takes effect after the tattoo has had the chance to settle for multiple years.

 Color Packing Techniques

-Using small concentric circles, artists fill color into the tattoo much like coloring a picture with a ballpoint pen.
+Artists fill color into the tattoo using small concentric circles, much like coloring a picture with a ballpoint pen.
 This technique works well with rounds and small groupings of mags/shaders.

-Moving the machine back and forth, evenly across the skin surface, a tattooer shoves the pigment into the skin in a single, fluid, line.
+Moving the machine back and forth, evenly across the skin surface, a tattoo artist “shoves” the pigment into the skin in a single, fluid line.

 More of a shading technique versus a real packing trick – a machine is pulled away from the tube tip allowing for a decreased amount of color to be inserted into the skin.